 To be honest, seeing the kids enjoying that day is fulfilling.
 I couldn’t ask nor think of anything else.
 I just want to make them happy, I just want them to feel that they are being loved, and I want them to know they are not alone.

 When it was time for them to go back to their rooms, we went upstairs and visited the kids younger than 2 years old.

 We first visited the infants.
 Did you know that the youngest baby in White Cross is 1 month old?
 We were told that some babies there were from the hospitals.
 Apparently, their parents left them there.
 We are not allowed to carry them, so we only saw them by the window.

 Yes, please!
-I encourage you to visit White Cross orphanage and spend your half-day with the children.
+I encourage you to visit White Cross Orphanage and spend your day with the children.

 - No posting of pictures of the kids (if posted, make sure to blur the kids’ faces)

-- No selfies/solo picture with the kids.
+- No selfies/solo pictures with the kids.
 Photos should always be in groups.

 - No smoking.

 - No skimpy clothes.